webpack/webpack.js.org/src/content/api/loaders.md

   - byzyk
 ---

 A loader is just a JavaScript module that exports a function.
 The [loader runner](https://github.com/webpack/loader-runner) calls this function and passes the result of the previous loader or the resource file into it.
-The `this` context of the function is filled-in by webpack and the [loader runner](https://github.com/webpack/loader-runner) with some useful methods that allow the loader (among other things) to change its invocation style to async, or get query parameters.
+The `this` context of the function is filled-in by webpack and the [loader runner](https://github.com/webpack/loader-runner) with some useful methods that allow the loader (among other things) to change it's invocation style to async, or get query parameters.

 The first loader is passed one argument: the content of the resource file.
 The compiler expects a result from the last loader.
 The result should be a `String` or a `Buffer` (which is converted to a string), representing the JavaScript source code of the module.
 An optional SourceMap result (as JSON object) may also be passed.